KrebitDAO/krb-docs/developers.md

 How to export Krebit reputation to web2 and web3 sites?

-The [krb-subgraph](https://github.com/KrebitDAO/krb-subgraph) repository hosts the KRB Token subgraph, based in [OpenZeppelin subgraphs], that can be used to easily query the KRB token balances of a user, as well as all the Verified Credentials and status from both an_ethereumAddress, as well as an_issueror credential subject DID.
+The [krb-subgraph](https://github.com/KrebitDAO/krb-subgraph) repository hosts the KRB Token subgraph, based in [OpenZeppelin subgraphs], that can be used to easily query the KRB token balances of a user, as well as all the Verified Credentials and status from both anethereumAddress, as well as an_issueror credential subject DID.

 [openzeppelin subgraphs]: https://docs.openzeppelin.com/subgraphs/0.1.x/

 #### Setup

-You can use various GraphQL Client libraries to query the subgraph and populate your app with the data indexed by The Graph from the events originated in the KRB token_ethereumtransactions.
+You can use various GraphQL Client libraries to query the subgraph and populate your app with the data indexed by The Graph from the events originated in the KRB tokenethereumtransactions.

 ?> Check The Graph documentation for [Querying from an Application](https://thegraph.com/docs/en/developer/querying-from-your-app/).